 If you have food allergies, it may be challenging to find a safe brand of bottled curry paste so we make our own.
 Like any from scratch cooking project, making your own Thai Curry Paste takes some effort.
 We like to make a big batch and freeze in family size portions to use later for a quick and easy weeknight meal.

 Many bottled curry pastes are wonderful for convenience but I’ve found that many pastes lack fresh flavor or just taste too “pasty”.
-Many products rely on using preservatives so that the curry paste lasts longer or will be “shelf stable”.
+Some products rely on using preservatives so that the curry paste lasts longer or will be “shelf stable”.
 By making your own, you can feel confident about the quality of the ingredients while knowing what is in your food.

 Is it authentic?